-- Accept and promote all policies, procedures and standards of the club - Be the first reference point for players, parents, coaches - Assist the coach of the assigned team as required during training and games - Be responsible for all record sheets (training and games) - Be responsible for having the team sheets completed in a timely manner that will not delay a game - Ensure that all equipment necessary for training or games is promptly in place and removed to storage at the end of training or games - Ensure that change rooms are unlocked at the start of training or games and locked afterwards - Ensure that change rooms are left in a clean and tidy state - Convey any messages to the opposition (such as warming up off our pitches before a game and picking up rubbish at the end of the game) - Attend to injured players unless a dedicated first aid official is appointed - Ensure that uniforms are allocated to be cleaned - Ensure that any players who have been injured or sent off are escorted away from the field - Ensure that the team's spectators are informed of their responsibilities the AUSC Code of Conduct
+- 1. Accept and promote all policies, procedures and standards of the club - 2.
+Be the first reference point for players, parents, coaches and league officials - 3.
+Assist the coach of the assigned team as required during training and games - 4.
+Act in a proxy role to the coach in maintaining communication with other coaches and their squads and conduct training sessions if capable. - 5.
+Be responsible for all record sheets (training and games) - 6.
+Be responsible for having the team sheets completed in a timely manner that will not delay a game - 7.
+Ensure that all equipment necessary for training or games is promptly in place and removed to storage at the end of training or games - 8.
+Ensure that change rooms are unlocked at the start of training or games and locked afterwards - 9.
+Ensure that change rooms are left in a clean and tidy state - 10.
+Convey any messages to the opposition (such as warming up off our pitches before a game and picking up rubbish at the end of the game) - 11.
+Attend to injured players unless a dedicated first aid official is appointed - 12.
+Ensure that uniforms and training bibs are allocated to be cleaned - 13.
+Ensure that any players who have been injured or sent off are escorted away from the field - 14.
+Ensure that the team's spectators are informed of their responsibilities under the AUSC Code of Conduct - 15.
+Any other duty as deemed necessary by the coach

-5 EXPECTATIONS OF PLAYERS
+15 EXPECTATIONS OF PLAYERS

-A separate document outlining player code of conduct has been developed in line with the AUS and should be referred to for more detail.
+A separate document outlining player code of conduct has been developed in line with AUS and should be referred to for more detail.
 (Appendix A)

-- All players are to adhere strictly to the Player Code Of Conduct - When requested, players will be punctual to disciplinary meetings conducted by the AUSC - Be respectful to each other and conduct yourself in the manner that you would have others conduct themselves to you. - Be respectful to all officials particularly referees regardless of their decision making - Under no circumstances is your behaviour and attitude to bring disrepute to your team, team mates and particularly to the AUSC. - Be on time for training and games and let your team manager or coach know if you will be late or unavailable - Report any injuries immediately to the team manager - Show respect to yourself and give your best at all times
+- 1. All players are to adhere strictly to the Player Code Of Conduct - 2.
+All players who are competing or would like to compete at a high level, have a duty to the Senior coach and must be available for training and match days when requested but have the right of refusal under exceptional circumstances. - 3.
+Players who are competing in a social competition reserve the right to remain in that competition and not be coerced to compete at a higher level. - 4.
+When requested, players will be punctual to disciplinary meetings conducted by the AUSC - 5.
+Be respectful to each other and conduct yourself in the manner that you would have others conduct themselves to you. - 6.
+Be respectful to all officials particularly referees regardless of their decision making - 7.
+Under no circumstances is your behaviour and attitude to bring disrepute to your team, team mates and particularly to the AUSC. - 8.
+Be on time for training and games and let your team manager or coach know if you will be late or unavailable - 9.
+Report any injuries immediately to the team manager